tahuttun/tictactoe-draft/README.md

 # Tic Tac Toe Django App

 This is a simple Tic Tac Toe web application built using Django, Django Rest Framework, and SQLite3.
-The majority of the code was generated through ChatGPT4 and ChatBlade, primarily for educational purposes.
+The majority of the code and documentation was generated through ChatGPT4 and ChatBlade, primarily for educational purposes.

 # Main Features